namin/staged-miniKanren/README.md

 Our starting point is [the canonical miniKanren](https://github.com/miniKanren/miniKanren), which supports logical operators `==`, `fresh`, `conde`, interface operators `run`, `run*` and constraint operators `=/=`, `symbolo`, `numbero`, `absento`.

-We extend miniKanren with staging operators `lift` and `lift-scope`. `lift` records some term for later, `lift-scope` takes a goal and a variable and runs the goal accumulating all lifted terms into the variable and discarding the local context.
+We extend miniKanren with staging operators `lift`, `lift-scope` and `dynamic`. `lift` records some term for later, `lift-scope` takes a goal and a variable and runs the goal accumulating all lifted terms into the variable and discarding the local context.
+A variable `x` marked `dynamic` with `(dynamic x)` has all unifications with it automatically lifted.

 ### Tests